sizigia/learn-co-lessons/README.md

 ### Summary

-In this section, we saw how we use data visualisations to better understand the data.
+In this section, we saw how we use data visualizations to better understand the data.
 A cartesian coordinate system nicely represents two dimensional data.
 It allows us to represent a point's $x$ value by placing the point horizontally at the correct spot on the x-axis.
 It represents a point's $y$ value by placing the point at the correct spot along the y-axis.

 To display the data with `plotly` we need to do a couple of things.
 First, we install plotly by going to our terminal and running `pip install plotly`.
 Then to use the library, we import the `plotly` library into our notebook.
 Once the library is loaded in our notebook, it's time to use it.
 We create a new dictionary with keys of $x$ and $y$, with each key pointing to a list of the $x$ or $y$ values of our points.
 To clean up the appearance we set the `mode` attribute equal to `'markers'`.